european-modelling-hubs/covid19-scenario-hub-europe/model-abstracts/2023-08-20/SIMID-SCM.md

 The waning still leads to a state of constant partial protection which could be considered as a plateau.
 However, using a leaky approach of vaccination individuals cannot stay in that state forever.

 The data used are up to June 27th, 2023 since Belgium entered into sentinel surveillance after this date.
 Projection are performed form June 28th, 2023.
 The data used are the one provided by Sciensano, the health institute for Belgium.
 Those data are similar to the one collected by ECDC, excepted some retrospective error corrections in past periods.
+The model is mainly calibrated on new hospitalisations of people with covid, including individuals not hospitalised for covid (i.e. for other diseases).
+However, the output "inc hosp" is an estimation of the hospital admissions for covid only.

 ### Vaccination